reu/pg-replication-protocol-rb/README.md

 require "pg"
 require "pg/replication"

-# Important to create a connection with the `replication: "database"` flag
+# It is important to create a connection with the `replication: "database"` option
 connection = PG.connect(..., replication: "database")

 # Create a publication and a slot (in a real use case the slot will not be temporary)